jsutixvdatascyj5/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely.
 Instead, focus on writing clear and maintainable code first, and only optimize when necessary, based on profiling and performance metrics.

+# 2023-12-21
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and prioritize them.
+Then, break down each task into smaller, manageable steps.
+By doing this, you can focus on one task at a time and avoid getting overwhelmed.

+Next, always plan beforehand.
+Write down your ideas and plans for your project, so you have a clear vision of what you want to achieve.
+You can also use task management tools, such as Trello or Asana, to keep track of your progress and ensure that you stay on track.
+These tools can help organize your tasks into lists, deadlines, milestones, etc., making it easier to stay focused and organized throughout the project.